LorenzDuremdes/Second-Brain/psychological trauma.md

 	2. **treatment** needs to reactivate the capacity to safely mirror, and be mirrored, by others

 ## [[human memory]]
+1. what can cause psychological trauma memories to remain unchanged?
+	1. it's not being retrieved by the [[consciousness]]^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+227]
+	2. ◇[[amygdala]] storing memories longer than cortex
-1. it is enormously difficult to organize one’s traumatic experiences into a coherent account—a narrative with a beginning, a middle, and an end^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+2. it is enormously difficult to organize one’s traumatic experiences into a coherent account—a narrative with a beginning, a middle, and an end^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 58]
+3. age · abuse → memory^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+227]
+	1. women who were younger at the time of the incident and those who were molested by someone they knew were more likely to have forgotten their abuse

 ### [[thalamus]]
 1. why is a traumatic [[memory]] "fragmented" at its creation ([[neurophysiology]])?